 Humminbird 409670-1 PiranhaMax 197C Color Fish Finder

 One of the greatest parts about fish finders is just how expansive the market can be.
-You can spend $400 or more to get one of the most powerful and feature rich fish finders possible, or you can spend as little as less than $100 to get a gadget that is still incredibly capable of delivering a really solid experience.
-While there’s no denying the power and flexibility that comes with a premium or high-end fish finder, a lot of people won’t be able to shell out over $400 for a fishing gadget.
-So, if you’re looking to spend around $100 or so, what options do you have?
+You can spend a greater amount of money to get one of the most powerful and feature rich fish finders possible, or you can spend much less and get a gadget that is still incredibly capable of delivering a really solid experience.
+While there’s no denying the power and flexibility that comes with a premium or high-end fish finder, a lot of people won’t be able to shell out hundreds for a fishing gadget.
+So, if you’re looking for a fish finder that won’t break the bank, what options do you have?
 There are a surprising amount of choices that consumers have, but one of the best options out there comes in the form of the Humminbird 409670-1.

 More Fish Finder Reviews

 Garmin Echo 100 Fish Finder

 For the price, you will be hard pressed to find a better option for you than the Garmin Echo 100.
 This state of the art fish finder isn’t packed with features, but what it does, it does better than you could possibly imagine.
 This is especially helpful for smaller crafts that you are taking out.

 It comes with 100 watts of sonar power, which is plenty for smaller outings.
 The addition of a 200kHz single beam transmitter furthers that usefulness.
 With a grayscale display that is fast to refresh and will show you depths up to 600 feet, you won’t have to worry about anything other than finding fish.
 There is also a trolling motor clamp included to make it easy to mount.